jimkts/Greek-Word-Embeddings/README.md

 The size of the corpus that I used to training the word embeddings is around 16Gb and consists of different news articles.

 # Word2Vec
 Python implementation of Word2Vec with Gensim.
-The parameters of the Word2Vec model that training are:
+The parameters of the Word2Vec model that trained are:
 * size = 250
 * window = 5
 * min count = 50